pprunty/manim-interactive/README.md

 ---

 ## Overview
-Manim Interactive is designed to make it easier to create animations using Manim.
+Manim Interactive is designed to make it easier to create animations using Manim; the animation software developed by Grant Sanderson for his YouTube channel [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
 With an interactive setup, a simple Makefile, and integration with Sublime Text, you can rapidly prototype and render mathematical animations in high quality.

 By the end of this guide, you’ll know how to:
 - Create and run animations interactively.